djones36/node-db-challenge/README.md

 - [ ] Why do tables need a `primary key`?

+You need a unique identifer for each table which is a primary key.

 - [ ] What is the name given to a table column that references the primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.